Guidelines for school attendance officers and all Victorian schools, including non-government schools to enforce school enrolment.

 The stages of the enforcement process are:

-- assessing the response to the school enrolment notice
+- Assess the response to the school enrolment notice

 Any person can make a referral about a child of school age who does not appear to be enrolled in school or registered for home schooling.